barbarer/py4e-int/_sources/strings/peer_in.rst

    :feedback_e: Incorrect!
 For example, take s = "xyz".
 With each step in the loop, the value of new_s will change in the order- new_s = x, new_s = yx and new_s = zyx.

-   What does this code do?
+   What does the following code return?

    .. code-block:: python